- About CEE

 CEE Anti-Racist Pedagogies Program: Healing from Racism Journey

 The HRJ program is one step, whether the first or the 100th, in your lifetime commitment to antiracist work as an educator.
-For the purposes of this program in particular, our first cohort is organized into four parts.
+For the purposes of this program in particular, our cohort is organized into four parts.

 Asynchronous, self-paced work to develop a plan of action to embed your learning experiences from Part 1 into your future teaching practice.
 Support will be provided through Canvas as well as consultation with CEE and SFU Library facilitators.